-Product labelling of mutual funds: As per SEBI guidelines, mutual fund schemes are to be labelled according to the level of risk involved and the same is to be depicted on the risk-o-meter.
+As per SEBI guidelines, mutual fund schemes are to be labelled according to the level of risk involved and the same is to be depicted on the risk-o-meter.
 The risk-o-meter with different labels of risk is depicted as below:

-- a) Low: Principal at low risk
+a) Low: Principal at low risk

-- b) Moderately low: Principal at moderately low risk
+b) Low to Moderate: Principal at moderately low risk

-- c) Moderate: Principal at moderate risk
+c) Moderate: Principal at moderate risk

-- d) Moderately High: Principal at moderately high risk
+d) Moderately High: Principal at moderately high risk

-- e) High: Principal at high risk
+e) High: Principal at high risk

+f) Very High: Principal at very high risk

+- Risk-o-meter is evaluated on a monthly basis.

+- Mutual Funds/ AMCs shall disclose the Risk-o-meter along with portfolio disclosure for all their schemes on their respective websites and on AMFI website within 10 days from close of each month.